 To comply with the requirements of cooperating clinical facilities, the Respiratory Care program requires students to submit a completed health form.
-To be considered for selection into the night and weekend Respiratory Care Program, a completed program application must be received by December 15th.
+To be considered for selection into the night and weekend Respiratory Care Program, a completed program application must be received by December 1.
 Applications received after the deadline will be considered only if the class has not been filled.
 The night and weekend program has a limited enrollment; students are encouraged to apply as soon as possible.
-Students are selected on the basis of grade point average, and completed application packet.
+Students are selected on the basis of grade point average on program prerequisite courses, overall GPA, completed application packet, references and an interview with the program faculty.
 An offer of acceptance is made to the applicants who achieve the highest ranking in the selection process.
 The selection process continues until the class is filled.